nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `schedule 1 sd/2024-10-24` Command](images/ScheduleSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `ScheduleCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
 </div>

 The sequence diagram below illustrates the interactions within the `Logic` component, taking `execute("sort n/asc"")` API call as an example.